 In the spheres of biotechnology and bioethics, we face related challenges with direct human and societal consequences.
 Machine learning is increasingly driving decision-making about health and giving rise to new “predictive” approaches to health care but the complexities are so vast that such “block-box” medicine cannot yet be embraced without ethical scrutiny alongside further research to determine efficacy.
 Nor is there consensus yet about the appropriate use of, and protection for, data and biological specimens.
 Biotechnology also holds the promise of eradicating diseases before they come into existence through germline editing, and yet scientists are not at the point of accurately gauging the safety or precision of genomic manipulation.
 Geneticists hope that technology will soon allow us to address some of the great scourges of the developing world, vastly increase the efficiency of crop production, and reduce world hunger.
 Yet these efforts would come with many risks and raise questions about who decides whether the risks are worth taking, and who should bear the consequences if the risks materialize.
 How might biomedical innovation affect racial formations and identities?
 Should we use gene-editing technologies, if adequately developed, only to cure diseases or also to enhance normal functioning?
 And how might we assure that such enhancements are distributed fairly, such that they do not exacerbate existing wealth-based discrepancies in opportunity?
 On the other hand, we must also question whether the regulatory environment is stifling innovation, as excessive caution and over-regulation could halt important advancements.

 The potential impacts that fast-paced innovation in the scientific, medical and technological fields will have on the human experience demand rigorous multi-disciplinary attention and collaboration among academics, scientists, innovators and policy-makers.
-Our goal for the next two years is to craft a conversation that will help us deepen our collective understanding of the short- and long-term issues emerging at the intersections of ethics, human rights, technology, and the frontiers of the biomedical and biotechnology sectors.
-We are especially interested in questions of access to these innovations and impacts on the health and welfare of vulnerable populations.
-If your work would contribute to this shared enterprise, we encourage you to apply.
+Our goal for the two years under this theme was to craft a conversation that would help us deepen our collective understanding of the short- and long-term issues emerging at the intersections of ethics, human rights, technology, and the frontiers of the biomedical and biotechnology sectors.
+We were especially interested in questions of access to these innovations and impacts on the health and welfare of vulnerable populations.